Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 curl --user 'your.email@sydney.edu.au:THE-BIG-LONG_PASSWORD' -T my_directory.tar.gz 'https://cloudstor.aarnet.edu.au/plus/remote.php/webdav/'
 ```

 Note: We recommend submitting this within a job for very large files.
+An example PBS script for Artemis HPC is provided in this repository.

 You should see your file appear in Files when you log into your Cloudstor account via the web interface.